4 must-dos for writing an A+ essay

-Understand what your teacher is
+Understand what your teacher is asking for

 Nail your thesis